What is Kanban? Methods, types, & benefits

 1. Visualizing the workflow – The setup consists of columns, and each column consists of different stages.
 The different columns may have names such as “to-do”, “in-progress”, “review”, “edit”, etc.

-2. Work items – Each card in the column contain specific information about the task.
+2. Work items – Each card in the column contains specific information about the task.
 (These cards are like the sticky notes you use).

 3. Set Work in progress – This ensures that your team members are not overloaded with a lot of tasks.
 The team members also focus on completing existing tasks before taking up new tasks.